Harold Ramirez Player Props: Rays vs. Blue Jays

-Harold Ramirez, with a slugging percentage of .389 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Jose Berrios on the hill, May 23 at 6:40 PM ET.
+Harold Ramirez, with a slugging percentage of .400 in his past 10 games -- including one home run -- will be in action for the Tampa Bay Rays against the Toronto Blue Jays, with Yusei Kikuchi on the hill, May 24 at 6:40 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Brewers.
+In his last game he had a hitless showing (0-for-3) against the Blue Jays.

 Harold Ramirez Game Info & Props vs. the Blue Jays